 Authorities made Burkhalter spend 12 hours in jail before releasing her on a $2000 bond.
 The sheriff’s office stands by the arrest, saying ‘This was a lawful arrest, as possession of CBD oil is currently a felony under Florida State Statute.’
 However, the charges were ultimately dropped because their “top drug enforcement priority and focus at the Orange County Sheriff’s Office is to get deadly drugs, like heroin and fentanyl, off the streets of (their) community.”

 With the passing of the 2018 Farm Bill, several CBD users believed they were out of danger of legal action.
 So, what does this case mean for the average CBD user?
-Is CBD safe to use for therapeutic, or even wellness or recreational purposes?
+Can CBD be used for therapeutic, or even wellness or recreational purposes?
 Let’s dive in.

 The legal status of CBD, after the 2018 Farm Bill